Kevin F. KellyKevin Kelly Clark Hill

 Kevin F. Kelly

-Kevin F. Kelly is Co-Leader of Clark Hill's Government and Public Affairs Practice.
+Kevin F. Kelly is the Leader of Clark Hill's Government and Public Affairs Practice.
 Kevin helps for profit corporations and non-profit entities solve complicated problems before the Executive and Legislative Branches of the Federal Government, including complex fiscal, budgetary, contractual, and regulatory challenges at virtually every major agency.
 This includes formulation and execution of strategies to initiate, protect, and expand Federal programs of record in aerospace, biomedical research, cybersecurity, defense, education, energy, environment, health, homeland security, science, and transportation.
 Prior to his more than two decades of private sector practice in lobbying, government affairs and government contract related work, Kevin worked for more than a dozen years on Capitol Hill in various senior positions in the House and Senate.

 Kevin assists corporations in the capture and expansion of technology-based government contracts and universities and university consortia with the design and implementation of efforts to expand sponsored research funding opportunities.
 Kevin's regulatory and legislative practice also includes advising clients in financial services, health, and housing and community development matters, including the implementation of Dodd-Frank and the Affordable Care Act, and policy matters in these areas as well as civilian space and defense.